solidpixel/solidpixel.github.io/_posts/2021-03-06-astc-compared-redux.md

 supports RGB data.
 The slow scores are from the `astc_alpha_slow` profile, which supports RGBA but which also gives better image quality for RGB data.

+**Note:** I normally develop on WSL using clang++, but I used Visual Studio 2019 for all the builds because I couldn't get correct output from ISPC TexComp when building for Linux.
+I used the VS LLVM toolset for the builds, although I doubt it makes much difference to ISPC TexComp, as the core of the codec is built by the ISPC compiler.

 astcenc 2.5 vs astcenc 1.7
 ==========================